jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 object is slippery or tapered.

-My _stalactite hitch_ improves upon the security of the five-turn variant of the _gripping sailor's hitch_ by finishing with a riding turn around its diagonal part.
+My _stalactite hitch_ improves upon the security of the five-turn variant of the _[gripping sailor's hitch][sailors-hitch]_ by finishing with a riding turn around its diagonal part.
 Both knots are more secure against repeated tension cycles than the similar but better-known _icicle hitch_.
 {:.tangent .indent}

 <div class="gallery" markdown="1">